ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 So far, we have looked mostly at API Security, now let's see the protection of the platform (Cloud Manager, API Manager and Portal).
 The most common and simple way to protect the platform is to use one or more LDAP servers.
 A very simple way is also to use the Local User Registry, but if it is ok to include users in it for the Cloud Manager, because we may say that the number of users should be small (the platform administrators), it is probably not suitable for large number of users in the provider organizations and for the Portal sites.
-The concern here being the management side and the fact that the Local User Registry is not integrated with the entreprise IAM solution.
+The concern here being the management side and the fact that the Local User Registry is not integrated with the enterprise IAM solution.
 With the adoption of OIDC, API Connect offers the possibility to also use an OIDC provider to protect the platform (Cloud Manager, API Manager and Portal).
 As seen previously, you can combine the various authentication mechanisms as well and have different ways of authenticating for two organizations and also various ways for portal sites.

 In this first section, we are going to configure an OIDC provider to protect a portal site.